Gráfico de control individual: tutorial Excel

-X Individual: It is useful for following the moving mean of a production process.
+- X Individual: It is useful to follow the moving mean of a production process.
 Mean shifts are easily visible in the diagrams.

-MR moving range: It is useful for analyzing the variability of the production.
+- MR moving range: It is useful to analyze the variability of the production.
 Large differences in production, caused using different production lines, will be easily visible.